Sangsterr/blackjack/README.md

 - Ensure Node.js is installed, you can follow the steps here to install this onto your device: https://nodejs.org/en

-- Clone this repository, using this URL:
+- Clone this repository, using this command: git clone https://github.com/Sangsterr/blackjack.git

-- cd into blackjack-game
+- cd into blackjack

 - Install application dependencies with the command 'npm install'